 The QCT conducts an annual census of all teachers employed in Queensland schools, to ensure that all teachers are registered.

-For more information including which teachers to add or remove please read the Guidelines (PDF, 273KB).
+For more information including which teachers to add or remove, please read the Census Quick Tips (PDF, 319KB).